 EVS Class-5 NCERT Solutions, Chapter 9-: Up You Go!

-Chapter 9 Up You Go! gives an introduction to mountaineering and the tools required for it, rock climbing, and the real-life experience of a mountain climber along with the hardships associated with it.
+Class 5 EVS Chapter 9 gives an introduction to mountaineering and the tools required for it, rock climbing, and the real-life experience of a mountain climber along with the hardships associated with it.
+Up You Go Class 5 EVS explains how people can achieve a common goal even if they speak different languages.

 The NCERT textbook (Looking Around) questions are answered in a simple and engaging manner.
 We also have related ‘Learning Concepts’, and interactive worksheets with solutions.
 Our ‘Learning Beyond’ segment caters to all the probable questions that the child might think out of curiosity.